In the most Holy City in the world, Pope Francis brings together

-In the most Holy City in the world, Pope Francis brings together the world's three greatest religions with a joint hug for a Jew and a Muslim.
+the world's three greatest religions with a joint hug for a Jew and a

-Pope Francis has invited the presidents of Israel and Palestine to the Vatican for prayers and talks early next month.
-The Pontiff prayed at the Western Wall and the Dome of the Rock - two of the holiest sites in Judaism and Islam.
+the Western Wall and the Dome of the Rock - two of the holiest sites in

 Pope Francis today continued his diplomatic initiative to revitalise the stalled Middle East peace process with a hugely symbolic gesture beside one of Judaism's holiest sites.
 Standing in front of the Western Wall, the Pontiff hugged his two friends, Argentine Rabbi Abraham Skorka and leader of the South American country's Muslim Community, Omar Abboud.
 Both men were part of the inter-faith delegation.